-In the holiday region of Heidiland, the destination management organisation DMO is working together with the blockchain specialists from "Rell.io" and other technology and tourism partners on the world's first tourism blockchain, as Heidiland writes in a statement.
+In the vacation region of Heidiland, the destination management organization DMO is working together with the blockchain specialists from "Rell.io" and other technology and tourism partners on the world's first tourism blockchain, as Heidiland writes in a release.
 As part of the "HeidiCHain" project, a fully functional private blockchain environment is being created that is specifically tailored to the needs of a tourism region.

 How does a tourism blockchain work?

-Today, the term "blockchain" is often associated with speculative cryptocurrencies such as Bitcoin.
-However, this has nothing to do with the work that is currently being done in Heidi's home, the statement continues.
-The "HeidiCHain" uses partners within the consortium for decentralized and anonymous data storage of all transactions.
+The term "blockchain" is now often associated with speculative cryptocurrencies such as Bitcoin.
+However, this has nothing to do with the work currently being done in Heidi's home, the statement continues.
+The "HeidiCHain" uses within the consortium affiliated partners for a decentralized and anonymous data storage of all transactions.
 Data is therefore not collected centrally by a partner.
 This means that customer data cannot be viewed and is completely secure.
-In addition, the "HeidiCHain" will in future allow the various players within the region to share data in a decentralised and anonymised manner and to carry out transactions of all kinds.
+In addition, the "HeidiCHain" would in future allow the various players within the region to share the data in a decentralized and anonymous manner and to carry out transactions of all kinds.

-Digitized visitor tax administration as the first application
+Digitized tourist tax administration as the first application

-Accommodation, gastronomy, mountain railways, thermal baths, sporting goods rental, guided tours: Today, the overall experience for the guest in a typical destination is often composed of numerous individual providers and individual services that function completely isolated from each other and are often not (yet) bookable online.
-On the supply side, individual tourism service providers would have customer data available, but this could not be anonymised, shared and thus used in a meaningful way by all service providers within a destination - for analyses of visitor flows or for needs-based product developments, for example.
+Accommodation, gastronomy, mountain railroads, thermal baths, sporting goods rental, guided tours: today, the overall experience for the guest in a typical destination is often made up of numerous individual providers and individual services that function completely in isolation from one another and are not infrequently even (yet) bookable online.
+On the supply side, individual tourism service providers would have customer data available, but this could not be anonymized, shared and thus used in a meaningful way by all service providers within a destination - for analyses of visitor flows or for needs-based product developments, for example.
 The "HeidiCHain" is intended to create the technological basis here so that completely new applications will be possible in the future, both on the demand side and on the supply side.

 In the project phase, after the blockchain and the corresponding service provider consortium have been set up, the first concrete use case to be implemented will be a system for automated, digital visitor tax billing for the guest and the service provider.
-Today, the visitor tax administration in the holiday region Heidiland by the DMO is very personnel-intensive, difficult to control and time-delayed and entails a high administrative effort for all parties involved, as Heidiland writes.
-With the digitalisation of the reporting system on the basis of the Heidiland Blockchain, the quality of the reported tourism data for the overnight stay statistics is to be improved at the same time as reducing the administrative effort on the part of the hotel industry, the guest, the destinations and the public authorities involved.
+Today, visitor tax administration in the Heidiland vacation region by the DMO is very personnel-intensive, difficult to control and time-delayed, and entails a high administrative effort for all parties involved, as Heidiland writes.
+With the digitalization of the reporting system on the basis of the Heidiland Blockchain, the quality of the reported tourism data for the overnight stay statistics is to be improved at the same time as the reduction of the administrative effort on the part of the hotel industry, the guest, the destinations and the public authorities involved.

 Also part of the project phase is the introduction of a digital tourist ID with a corresponding mobile application, according to the statement.
-In future, guests will be able to buy this ID once from the destination and receive a personal "digital key" to the region on their smartphone.
-In this way, payments in the restaurant, access to the mountain railway or the opening of the holiday apartment door will be possible in future - quite simply with the smartphone and without additional effort.
-Further expansion steps based on the "HeidCHain" include the development of a digital marketplace and the development of dashboards for real-time data analysis, for example for the development of new tourism products.
+In the future, guests will be able to buy this ID once from the destination and thus receive a personal "digital key" to the region on their smartphone.
+In this way, payments in the restaurant, access to the mountain railroad or the opening of the vacation apartment door will be possible in the future - quite simply with the smartphone and without additional effort.
+Further expansion steps based on the "HeidCHain" include the establishment of a digital marketplace and the development of dashboards for real-time data analysis, for example for the development of new tourism products.